Living with fibromyalgia can be a challenge. There are days when it feels like you can't do anything right, and every little thing is a struggle.

 1. PUT YOUR NEEDS FIRST

-Ever notice that you feel worse when you let other people down rather than when you let yourself down?
+Do you ever feel worse when you let other people down rather than when you let yourself down?
 It's a pretty familiar feeling.
-Unfortunately, living with Fibromyalgia often means that our lives change pretty dramatically, and it can happen at a fast pace.

 We quickly see that we cannot live like we used to; we might have to cut back on work hours or stop working.
 We notice that we catch up with friends less, are less involved in social events, and are less active community members.